Witnessing the Faith |

 thou wilt.”

-is not judgmental, be careful not to be hurtful.
+Moreover, even if you say something that is not judgmental, be careful not to be

 |

-woman!
-You should be ashamed of yourself for dressing like that! is
+ashamed of yourself for dressing like that!
+If you don’t stop wearing clothes

-judgmental and it is hurtful.
+judgmental, and it is hurtful.
 In saying that the woman is filthy,

 |